Satyadarshin/GrandDesigner/README.md

 #### 1. Clone the Repository:

-Clone this `adhisthana-docker-dev` repository to your local machine:
+Clone this `GrandDesigner-docker-dev` repository to your local machine:

 ```bash
 git clone <repository-url>